jaredkosanovic/no-headwind/content/post/bike-to-oregon-2020/day-3.md

 +++
 author = "Jared Kosanovic"
-title = "Biking to Oregon: Day 3 - Over the river and north." date = "2021-02-14"
+title = "Biking to Oregon: Day 3 - Over the River and North" date = "2021-02-14"
 description = "A hilly day filled with river crossings and tailwinds." tags = [